 Porto, in the seaside village of Savudrija, near Pineta, has the distinction of being the first and so far only restaurant where I actually sent back not just one, but two dishes!
 For my starter, they gave me a "mixed greens" salad filled with sad pieces of droopy iceberg covered in dark brown spots and bits of grit.
 I sent it back, received no pushback from the staff, and 10 minutes later was given a totally different salad with a super fresh mix of greens fit for any food snob.
 For my entree, I made the unthinkable mistake of ordering the scampi risotto.
 I thought this would be like a creamy, saucy, aggressively seasoned and flavor-filled Italian shrimp risotto, but what I got instead was a dry clump of rice (characteristic of Slovak "risotto") with one - that's right, just one - lonely prawn.
 I got the young waiter's attention and apologized profusely while firmly insisting that I had to exchange it for something else.
 I told him why, he shrugged his shoulders, and I ordered the grilled calamari that Tony had, which was still underwhelming but at least edible.

 A restaurant in Medulin had a decent, if not mind-blowing, tagliatelle with black truffle sauce and a pretty good wood-oven fired pizza with black truffle pate and prosciutto.
-Another Medulin restaurant had a decent spaghetti with frutti di mare.
-While the spaghetti was clearly of the dried (not fresh/homemade) variety, at least the seafood seemed fresh, and a healthy dose of fresh herbs nicely enhanced the flavors.
+Another Medulin restaurant had a decent spaghetti with frutti di mare, with fresh seafood and a healthy dose of herbs that nicely enhanced the flavors.

 |Tony and Sylvia after an okay meal in Medulin.|

 Next time we go to Croatia, I want to do a bit more research on the food front and find at least a couple of places that are really worth writing in a blog about.